By Accessing and/or Using this Site, You Agree To

 A "cookie" is a small piece of data that is sent to your browser from Special Olympics Southern California’s web server and is stored on your computer's hard drive.
-Cookies are used to collect non-identifying information about the user, such as Web surfing behavior or user preferences for a specific Web site.
+Cookies are used to collect non-identifying information about the user, such as Web surfing behavior or user preferences for a specific website.
 Special Olympics uses two different types of cookies – session-based and persistent cookies.
 Session-based cookies expire at the end of a browser session so once you close your browser the cookie simply terminates.
 Persistent cookies remain on your computer until you remove them.
-Persistent cookies are used to provide internal Web site analytics.
+Persistent cookies are used to provide internal website analytics.
 You can manually delete all cookies including persistent ones within your browser privacy settings menu.
-In addition, Special Olympics uses "pixels," or transparent GIF files, to help manage online advertising.
-These pixels do not collect identifying information.

 Web Site Links

 In order to provide certain services and goods at our website, we contract with other companies and individuals.
 These additional services and goods may include "links" to other websites from our website.
 Special Olympics Southern California’s privacy practices may not be applicable at any third-party sites.
 Anytime you leave the www.sosc.org website, we have no control regarding what information may be collected about you, nor do we control what third-parties might do with the information.
 It is important that you review any privacy policies on third-party sites carefully, BEFORE you use any services or programs offered.